robinhood/faust/docs/userguide/models.rst

     class MyRecord(Record, serializer='json'):
         ...

-Codecs can also be combined, so they consist of multiple encoding and decoding stages, for example, data serialized with JSON and then Base64 encoded would be described as the keyword argument ``serializer='json|binary'``.
+Codecs may also be combined to provide multiple encoding and decoding stages, for example ``serializer='json|binary'`` will serialize as JSON then use the Base64 encoding to prepare the payload for transmission over textual transports.

 .. seealso::